postgresml/postgresml/pgml-cms/docs/api/sql-extension/pgml.embed.md

 # pgml.embed()

 The `pgml.embed()` function generates [embeddings](/docs/use-cases/embeddings/) from text, using in-database models downloaded from Hugging Face.
-Thousands of [open-source models](https://huggingface.co/models?library=sentence-transformers) are available and new and better ones are being published regularly.
+Thousands of [open-source models](https://huggingface.co/models?library=sentence-transformers) are available, with new and better models being published regularly.

 ## API